shimengya/Retirement_Analysis_SQL/README.md

 [unique_titles](Pewlett-Hackard-Analysis/unique_titles.csv)

 - Analysis:
-    - There are 72,458 employees meet the mentorship participation requirements.
+    - There are 72,458 employees meet the retirement requirements.
     - Using count function and group by function, we got the table as below which shows the titles for retiring employees.
 Per the table, there are around 25,916 Senior Engineer and 24,926 Senior Staff out of the total title.
 It's understandable that most of the employees were promoted as senior before retirement.
 [retiring_titles](Pewlett-Hackard-Analysis/retiring_titles.csv)

 ### The Employees Eligible for the Mentorship Program
-- Filtered employees with birth date between 1965/1/1 and 1965/12/31 who is currently hiring
+- Filtered employees with birth date between 1965/1/1 and 1965/12/31 who is currently hiring.
 - Analysis:
     - There are 1,549 employees meet the mentorship participation requirements.
     - Per the table, there are around 528 Senior Engineer and 577 Staff out of the total title.